Maybenot: A Framework for Traffic Analysis Defenses: Availability

 Central to a machine is the notion of a distribution.
-Distributions are frequently sampled as machines transition between states and schedule actions.
-Figure~\ref{fig:machines:distlist} shows the type of distributions supported by Maybenot machines, provided by the rand\_dist\footnote{\url{https://crates.io/crates/rand\_distr}} crate.
+Distributions are frequently sampled as machines transition between states and produce actions.
+Figure~\ref{fig:machines:distlist} shows the types of distributions supported by Maybenot machines, provided by the rand\_distr\footnote{\url{https://crates.io/crates/rand\_distr}} crate.
 Likely, the supported distributions are both too many and wrong for many applications.
-Extending support is straightforward though.
+Extending support is straightforward, though.

-Figure~\ref{fig:machines:diststruct} shows the core \texttt{Dist} struct.
-A type of struct is selected by the \texttt{dist} field, and the parameters for that distribution are in \texttt{param1} and \texttt{param2}.
-The \texttt{start} field is the starting value added to the sampled value from the distribution, and \texttt{max} is the maximum value that can be sampled.
-Distributions are sampled through the \texttt{sample} method.
-Note that due to what the sampled values are used for (explained in Section~\ref{sec:machines:state}), the resulting value is clamped to be $[0.0, $max$]$.
-Values are floats, depending on use rounded to discrete values, and when used to sample time the framework operates in microseconds.
+Figure~\ref{fig:machines:diststruct} shows the core \texttt{Dist} struct and the \texttt{sample} method used to sample distributions.
+The \texttt{dist} field specifies the distribution type and parameters.
+The \texttt{start} field is the starting value added to the value sampled from the distribution, and \texttt{max} is the maximum value that can be sampled (0 for no limit).
+Note that, due to what the sampled values are used for (explained in Section~\ref{sec:machines:state}), the resulting value is clamped to be $[0.0, $max$]$.
+Values are floats, rounded to discrete values if needed based on what they will be used for.
+When sampling times, the framework operates in microseconds.

-Sampling distributions is the most computationally expensive part of triggering updates to the Maybenot framework.
-To err on the side of caution, we use \texttt{rand::thread\_rng()} to sample randomness, backed by a cryptographically secure PRNG.
-Optimizations here may greatly improve performance.
-Interesting future work is to thoroughly evaluate if using a non-cryptographically secure PRNG would be safe for some use cases (famous last words).
+Sampling distributions is the most computationally expensive part of triggering events in the Maybenot framework.
+Efficient PRNGs may significantly improve performance, but, to err on the side of caution, we recommend using a cryptographically secure PRNG.
+Interesting future work is thoroughly evaluating if using a non-cryptographically secure PRNG would be safe for some use cases (famous last words).